Pieter van Langen

 Posted by Pieter van Langen in Research

-Sorts of design knowledge
+Sorts of knowledge

 • Strategy: the plan to accomplish design goals.